Mount Cuadrado

 Mount Cuadrado, also known as Mount Quadrado and Mount Quebrado, is a mountain peak located in the Cabusilan Mountains.
 It has a height of 1324 m, and it is located between Mount Negron and Mount Natib.
-Aheading northwest, the part of the Philippines is Manila, approximately 80 kilometers away from the mountain.
+Heading northwest, the part of the Philippines is Manila, approximately 80 kilometers away from the mountain.
 Mount Cuadrado belongs to the Cabusilan sub-range together with Mount Negron, Mount Mataba and Mount Pinatubo.

 Climate

 The average temperature in 23 °C (73 °F) per year, the warmest month is April, at 25 °C (77 °F), and the coldest month is December, at 22 °C (71 °F).
 The wettest month is August, with 1,071 millimeters of rain.